nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/collections/README.md

 ---

-**[CheckAnagrams]** Write a static method accepting two Strings and returning true if they are anagrams, false otherwise.
+**[CheckAnagrams.java]** Write a static method accepting two Strings and returning true if they are anagrams, false otherwise.

 Examples: